 Applicants must have sufficient command of the English language to complete the required readings and participate in rigorous classroom discussion.
 All courses and materials will be offered in English without translation.

 Necessary documentation for the visa application process for travel to the United States will be provided upon acceptance to the institute by the Coase-Sandor Institute for Law and Economics.

 We ask applicants to provide statements outlining their background in law and economics, current research interest, and reasons for interest in attending the Summer Institute.
 Applicants must provide a current CV in English detailing educational background, employment history, and a list of publications.

-Deadline: Applications must be submitted online by February 26, 2018.
+Deadline: **The deadline has been extended.** Applications must be submitted online by March 12, 2018.